sweety21-coder/Atliq-Hardware-sales-data-analysis/README.md

 * Simple analysis of data by looking into different tables and reflecting garbage values in MYSQL-

-### Data cleansing -Perfromed ETL in Power Query Editor

-* The table market contains data for international market and AtliQ do not sell in international market so that's a garbage data.Removed them while transforming data.

-* Sales amount has some values in USD that we have converted into INR by using current conversion rate bu using DAX.

-## Primary analysis of data base by running different SQL statements
+### Primary analysis of data base by running different SQL statements

 1. Show all customer records